-• First and Second year scouts are the most likely to become homesick during the week.
+- Have parents read carefully the section on Missing Home in the Leader Guide. - First and Second year scouts are the most likely to miss home during the week.
 Try to include them on at least two or three weekend camping trips before coming to camp.
-Not only does this provide scouts with the valuable experience of being away from home and camping, but it also allows them to get to know those in their troop better.

-• Provide time during meetings for scouts to discuss what camp is like with peers and troops leaders.

-Encourage parents to calmly reassure their son, and to discuss camp with them ahead of time.
+Not only does this provide scouts with the valuable experience of being away from home and camping, but it also allows them to get to know those in their troop better. - Provide time during meetings for scouts to discuss what camp is like with peers and troop leaders. - Encourage parents to calmly reassure their Scout, and to discuss camp with them ahead of time.
 Remind parents not to offer sentiments like "honey, if you don't like camp, you can always call us, and we'll come get you."
 Educate all parents (especially) and youth that calling home from camp will not happen.

-DURING CAMP:
+DURING CAMP

-• First and foremost, we are always happy to help with homesick Scouts, but we will not interfere until a Unit Leader asks us.
+- First and foremost, we are always happy to help with scouts who are missing home, but we will not interfere until a Unit Leader asks us.
 FEEL FREE TO ASK!
 There are many trained staff that deal with homesickness from week to week who are glad to help.
-Be patient!

-• Separate homesick campers!
-Homesickness is contagious!
+Be patient! - Separate missing home campers!
+Missing Home is contagious!
 Scouts can feed off each other's misery.
-For this reason, keeping homesick scouts separate from other homesick scouts is important!
-At the same time, it is important to make sure that homesick scouts have friends around them who can help keep their minds off being upset.

-• Try to discover exactly what is bothering your scout.
-Children can get homesick for various reasons including missing their parents, not liking the food, being picked on, not sleeping well, etc. Once you discover exactly what is bothering your scout you can work to fix it!
+For this reason, keeping missing home scouts separate from other missing home scouts is important!
+At the same time, it is important to make sure that missing home scouts have friends around them who can help keep their minds off being upset. - Try to discover exactly what is bothering your scout.
+Children can miss home for various reasons including missing their parents, not liking the food, being picked on, not sleeping well, etc. Once you discover exactly what is bothering your scout you can work to fix it!
 The solution most often does NOT involve 'giving them what they want.'
-Consult the camp staff for assistance/advice.

-• Slow times can be the toughest for homesick campers.
-They tend to focus on being homesick and this can make it worse.
+Consult the camp staff for assistance/advice. - Slow times can be the toughest for missing home campers.
+They tend to focus on missing home and this can make it worse.
 Try to keep your scouts busy or focused on other things throughout the day.
-Set goals for activities later that day/night or in the subsequent days to come.

-• Don't make promises that you can't, won't or shouldn't keep!
+Set goals for activities later that day/night or in the subsequent days to come. - Don't make promises that you can't, won't or shouldn't keep!
 This will only compound the problem.
 Don't offer bribes to scouts for staying in camp, this sends the wrong message to children.
 The real reward should be the pride and confidence of surviving the week.
-Also please consult the staff BEFORE using the phone for any homesick "emergency!"

-• Be sure not to berate or tease Scouts for feeling homesick.
-These are legitimate emotions and must be respected as such!

-• In most cases, Tuesday and Wednesday are the most 'homesick-prone' days at camp for a young Scout.
+Also please consult the staff BEFORE using the phone for any missing home "emergency!" - Be sure not to berate or tease Scouts for missing home.
+These are legitimate emotions and must be respected as such! - In most cases, Tuesday and Wednesday are the most 'missing home-prone' days at camp for a young Scout.
 Be sure to keep them active and looking forward to the many activities yet to come.